 How much protein do you really need?
 Nutritionists recommend that 10-35 percent of your daily calories come from protein.
 This is around 46-56 grams per day for the average adult.To supercharge your plant-based meals, try these strategies.

 Get the complete proteins (those containing all nine essential amino acids) your body needs by eating different proteins throughout the day.
 The best sources include legumes such as beans, lentils, peas, and chickpeas.

 Hummus, which is made from chickpeas, is one of those all-purpose foods to keep around for a protein boost at any time of day.
 Spread it on toast in the morning or use it as a dip for vegetables and whole wheat pita chips as an appetizer or at dinnertime.

 2. Don’t Overlook Grains

 Unfortunately, we often think of grains as carbs, when in fact healthy whole grains – particularly those known as ancient grains – are a significant source of complete protein.
-Try wild, red and black rice, whole wheat, steel-cut oats, amaranth and quinoa.
+And in fact, the distinction between good carbs and bad carbs is an important one.
+Whole grains that are particularly high in protein include amaranth, spelt, quinoa, bulgur, and wild, red and black rice.

 3. Snack Smart

-Smart bites of protein-packed snacks, for example, nuts (almonds, peanuts, cashews) and seeds (pumpkin, sunflower, chia) throughout the day keep your energy up and hunger at bay.
+Stock up on protein-packed snacks such as nuts (almonds, peanuts, cashews) and seeds (pumpkin, sunflower, chia).
+Then keep them handy throughout the day to keep your energy up and hunger at bay.